Mob-Barley/noise_level_protocol/README.md

 2. Calibrate your microphone:
   Open detect.py and change -d 120 to -d 10 in line 28, this will shorten the recording time.
-  Run detect.py at a quiet location, note down the first two numbers from  the "measured values" output (maximum amplitude and             rmsamplitude) starting at 30 dB, then increase the volume of your speakers and up in intervals of five to.
+  Run detect.py at a quiet location, note down the first two numbers from  the "measured values" output (maximum amplitude and             rmsamplitude) starting at 30 dB, then increase the volume of your speakers and go up in intervals of five to 80 or 90 dB.
   Simultaneous measure the noise level with your Smartphone e.g. with "Decibel X".
 I had the best results while playing "brown noise"     not only the sinewave.

 3. Create a function with the values on https://mycurvefit.com/, one for maximum amplitude, one for rms.

 4. Open detect.py, set the offset you want and replace the functions with yours from mycurvefit on lines 39 and 41.
-Change the recording    time to 120 again in line 28
+Change the recording    time to 120 again in line 28.

 5. If you wish an E-Mail with the plot, you can modify the gmail.py.
 Important is, that third party applications can access the mail        account.